tobiasbriones/cp-unah-is512-osii/apache-server/index.md

 because I have so much experience, I take it from granted, but try to be careful with your steps.

+I will also tell you, that your domain name is like your facade, home, or company.
+Imagine if you lose them!.
+That is really terrible.
+So take the domain registration as an important process.
+Always make your research on different available options, and your needs.

 ## Get the VM

 I'll lead you to Digital Ocean on this endeavour.
 There are many other options